 The African Horned Cucumber flesh can be added to things like salads, fruity salsas, cocktails, smoothies, fruit salads or just simply eat them as they are.

-The African Horned Cucumber vines are reasonably easy to grow, just like a cucumber and are usually unaffected by pest and diseases.
+The African Horned Cucumber vines are reasonably easy to grow, just like a cucumber and are usually unaffected by pests and diseases.
 They like a warm and sunny location but are quite tolerant of light shade as well.
-They will grow in poorer type soils, but to maximise your harvest plant in good humus rich soil.
+They will grow in poorer type soils, but to maximise your harvest plant in good humus-rich soil.
 Picking the fruit regularly will encourage the growth of more fruit.

 The African Horned Cucumber vines love to climb just like ordinary cucumbers.
 African Horned Cucumbers can be a rampaging vine so you will need a sturdy trellis to hold them, but they also grow well on the ground.